 Some medicines called radioprotectors can help protect healthy tissue from the effects of radiation.

 Any drug that can make tumor cells more sensitive to radiation is called a radiosensitizer.
 Combining radiation with radiosensitizers may allow doctors to kill more tumor cells.
 Some types of chemotherapy and some novel targeted therapies can act as radiosensitizers.

-Certain cancers may be treated by swallowing radioactive pills or receiving radioactive fluids in the vein (intravenous).
+Certain cancers may be treated with radioactive drugs that spread throughout the body via the bloodstream.
+These treatments may be delivered by swallowing radioactive pills or receiving radioactive fluids in the vein (intravenous).
 This type of treatment is called systemic radiation therapy because the medicine goes to the entire body.
 For example, radioactive iodine (I-131) capsules are given to treat some types of thyroid cancer.
 Another example is the use of intravenous radioactive material to treat pain due to cancer that has spread to the bone.
 Radiolabeled antibodies are monoclonal antibodies with radioactive particles attached.
 These antibodies are designed to attach themselves directly to the cancer cell and damage it with small amounts of radiation.